Inguro-OU/war-of-memes/GAMEPLAY.md

 ### **10. Declare Opinion**

 - Players verbally declare their opinion on the card.
-There are only two options: **True or** **False.**
+There are only two options: **True or** **False.** Players can withhold declaring their opinion, indicating their uncertainty.
 - If played at the table, the group can use **truth figures** and place them on the right option, expressing their opinion visually for others to see.
-Only one truth figure is allowed per player per card.
+Only one truth figure is allowed per player per idea card.

 ### **11. Explain Opinion**

-- If all players have the same opinion on a given idea, they can move to the next card without explaining their opinion.
+- If all players agree on a given idea, they can move to the next card without explaining their opinion.
 - If players disagree, each player has a set time (e.g., 1 minute) to explain the reasoning behind their opinion.
-- Players can change their opinion anytime, which they celebrate as a **debiasing moment** with collective recognition (e.g., a clap).
+- Players can change their opinion anytime, which they celebrate with collective recognition (e.g., a clap) as a debiasing moment.

 ### **12. Moderator Role**